Southwest Ranches, Florida

 The population at the 2020 census was 7,607.
-The town includes the 2000 census-designated places of Country Estates, Green Meadow, Ivanhoe Estates, Rolling Oaks, and Sunshine Ranches (as well as subneighborhoods Landmark Ranch Estates and Sterling Ranch Estates), all of which are now Southwest Ranches neighborhoods.
+The town includes the former census-designated places of Country Estates, Green Meadow, Ivanhoe Estates, Rolling Oaks, and Sunshine Ranches (as well as subneighborhoods Landmark Ranch Estates and Sterling Ranch Estates), all of which are now Southwest Ranches neighborhoods.
 To support its rural-equestrian lifestyle, the town has developed many equestrian trails.

 History

 Prior to European colonization, the Tequesta were the native people in the southeastern part of Florida for almost 2,000 years from 500 BCE to the 18th century CE when the Spanish conquered Florida.
 In the 1970s archeologist excavated a Tequesta burial site, with artifacts that go back to more than a thousand years, that was part of a former Everglades tree island.
 There is also an old Indian trading post in the town.

 In 1996, Pembroke Pines proposed a bill to the Broward County Legislative Delegation to annex all the unincorporated areas between Griffin Road, Sheridan Street, Flamingo Road, and SR 25 into Pembroke Pines.
 Hundreds of citizens from the unincorporated area of Southwest Ranches packed the delegation hearing in November 1996 at Pembroke Pines City Hall to protest this takeover and to call for the right to form their own city.
 As a result of this grassroots effort, the State Legislature passed a bill in the 1997 session that called for a vote of Southwest Ranches' citizens in March 2000; they could be annexed into either Pembroke Pines or Davie, or become a new city.

 Southwest Ranches Homeowners Association was an umbrella group composed of individual homeowners associations in the Southwest Ranches area.
 Anyone belonging to an individual homeowners association was also automatically a member of the group, with full voting rights.
 In 1997, its members agreed to actively promote incorporation of a new city for the area and formed a political committee to explore this option.
 A feasibility committee was appointed to determine if a new city would be viable.
 They would have to know if revenues would be adequate to cover the costs of running a city.
 Dr. Milan Dluhy of Florida International University was contacted and asked to complete a formal feasibility study; Dluhy had produced many such studies for groups that subsequently became successful cities.
 The committee also contacted Moyer and Associates, the company that provides contract services to Weston.

 The feasibility committee determined that a contract city would be the best option.
 Contracting would allow the city access to experienced professionals without having to hire these individuals on a full-time basis.
 This would save taxpayers money and avoid many costly capital expenses.
 Moyer and Associates provided the feasibility committee and Dr. Dluhy with financial information on which to base estimates of both income and expenses.
 The committee also considered the figures provided by the PMG study.
 PMG is the company hired by Broward County to conduct a study comparing the costs of Pembroke Pines and Davie to the costs of being incorporated into a new city.